Indoor Garden Setup

 Should you build a shelf set up or purchase a hydroponic system?

-Once you have your indoor garden set up, it’s important to keep it healthy and thriving.
+Once you have your indoor garden set up, it’s important to keep it healthy and thriving throughout.
 Here are a few tips for keeping your plants in good condition:

 1. Water regularly according to the needs of each plant.